tauu/ffmpegwriter/README.md

 ffmpegwriter
 ============

-A Matlab tool for creating movies.
+A Matlab tool for creating movies/videos with some advantages over the builtin functions:
+  * supports more efficient video formats (h264,webm,...)
+  * circumvents limitations of the builtin getFrame() function
+  * supports Windows/Linux/OS X (Matlab supports e.g. mpeg4 only on Windows systems)

 Installation
 ------------